 Originally, “Curlies” were believed to come from Ural Mountains in Asia- which is how the name of “Bashkir” Curlies originated.
 However, when DNA testing became widely available in the 1990s and early 2000, testing determined that the horses with curly fur in the United States had no significant genetic connection to these horses in Asia.
 Despite this scientific debunking, the myth persists.

 One theory is that these horses were brought over the Atlantic by Spanish conquistadors as gifts for Mayan, Incan, and Aztec nobility.
-The descendants of those horses joined with non-curly horses as they turned feral and became American Mustangs, may explain the frequency with which the curly gene occurred within early Mustang herds and still –in certain herds –today.
+The descendants of those horses joined with non-curly horses as they turned feral and became American Mustangs.
+This may explain the frequency with which the curly gene occurred within early Mustang herds and still –in certain herds –today.

 Where do Curly Horses live Today?

 Today, curly horses live both in the wild and in pastures and stables around the world.
-There remain wild curliesamong the Mustang herds in both Nevada and the Dakotas.
+There remain wild curlies among the Mustang herds in both Nevada and the Dakotas.
 These horses are managed by the Bureau of Land Management and occasionally are available for sale through herd culling (a practice of rounding up and selling horses, in order to maintain the population at a level the land resources can sustain) and sales by the BLM.

-Is it true that Curly Horses don’t shed?
+Do Curly Horses shed?

 All curly horses shed their coats on a typical seasonal cycle.
 Because these are so rare (and for some people, only something they’ve seen photographs of!) historically, curlies have often been confused with horses that have Cushing’s disease.
 Horses that have Cushing’s disease have hair that grows unevenly, causing the shafts of the hair to bend.
 This, combined with the Cushing’s symptom of not shedding a winter coat on time, has caused many misdiagnoses of healthy curly horses as cushings-suffering horses, and misidentifications of cushings-suffering horses as curly horses.
 Because of this, there persists a belief that Bashkir Curlies – like horses suffering from Cushing’s disease – do not shed, but this is not true.
 Curlies shed at the same rate and annual rhythm that all healthy horses do: growing thick curly coats in the winter that shed to sleek or crushed velvet-looking short coats when the days begin to lengthen in the spring.